You’ll want these V.I.P.s (Very Inspiring Parents) in your squad.

 We’ve heard from parents around the country about the rewards of getting involved in school health.
 And the challenges.
 And the ways in which getting involved not only changed their children’s lives but also their own.

 Not sure where to start?
 Frustrated?
 Need a little motivation?
 Look no further.
 Explore the stories of parents from schools large and small, from rural to urban to suburban.
 Get ready to get inspired.
-Then join the conversation with other parents in our community.

 Hold on to your pom poms.
 Parents talk about school health.

 Want to get your school garden on?
 See how parent Ana Villacorta put the green in Verde Elementary in Florida.

 Do you know if your child has daily recess?
 Angela Browning and Amy Narvez from Orlando found out their children did not and took actions that led them all the way to the Florida State capitol.
 Watch what happened.

 Walk and Bike to School days can work in any district…even when kids have a 45-minute bus ride to school.
 Watch how they do it in rural Colorado!